 The beat goes on via the hot-selling home video release of the 2007 movie version of the stage show, and through licensing of the stage property to professional and amateur groups around the world.
 The critically acclaimed London production, which was named Best New Musical in the Olivier Awards, continues.
 The Broadway cast album and a movie soundtrack are in stores.

+Additionally, Waters, film director Adam Shankman and songwriters Shaiman and Wittman are working on an original movie-musical sequel to the musical, which has a 2010 target date.
+Waters has reportedly come up with a treatment that references the 1964 British invasion of pop music and addresses prejudice against overweight people.
 In Hairspray, "it's 1962 — the '50s are out and change is in the air.
 Baltimore's Tracy Turnblad, a big girl with big hair and an even bigger heart, has only one passion — to dance.
 She wins a spot on the local TV dance program, 'The Corny Collins Show' and, overnight, is transformed from outsider to irrepressible teen celebrity.
 But can a trendsetter in dance and fashion vanquish the program's reigning princess, win the heart of heartthrob Link Larkin, and integrate a television show without denting her 'do?"

 Hairspray had its world premiere at Seattle's 5th Avenue Theatre on June 12, 2002, before beginning Broadway performances in summer 2002.
 Hairspray, which opened Aug.
 15, 2002, got great reviews and was a hot-seller, flying high for seven months before earning eight Tonys in spring 2003.
 Hairspray also won the Best Musical awards given by New York Drama Critics Circle Award, Drama Desk and the Outer Critics Circle.